btcpayserver/btcpayserver-docker/README.md

 But what if you want to target 5 GB of space (For example, if you do not need lightning)?

-First, Copy/Paste [opt-save-storage](docker-compose-generator/docker-fragments/opt-save-storage.yml) in the [the docker fragment folder](docker-compose-generator/docker-fragments) and name the file `opt-save-storage.custom`.
-(Ending with `.custom` is the important part, as it makes sure your fragment will not make a git conflict when you will run `btcpay-update.sh`)
+First, Copy/Paste [opt-save-storage](docker-compose-generator/docker-fragments/opt-save-storage.yml) in the [the docker fragment folder](docker-compose-generator/docker-fragments) and name the file `opt-save-storage.custom.yml`.
+(Ending with `.custom.yml` is the important part, as it makes sure your fragment will not make a git conflict when you will run `btcpay-update.sh`)

 Then modify the file to your taste
 ```diff